top of page

 3

-• Baseline the current post-consumer textile management system
+• Start setting a baseline for the current state of post-consumer textile management and define targets

-• Analyse data and identify trends, metrics and practices
+• Analyzing data and identifying trends, metrics and practices (locally and compared with other regions)

 4